 Improve the user onboarding experience

 The onboarding experience is your first and only opportunity to make a great impression.
 Users will abandon your product if they find the onboarding process confusing or incomplete, or they may not even get started with your product at all.
 Improve your onboarding experience and encourage adoption by identifying and fixing knowledge gaps.
-One great way to improve the user onboarding experience is by implementing product tours.
+Implementing product tours is a great way to improve the user onboarding experience.
 Product tours encourage users to take meaningful action and decrease new users' time to value.

 Conduct user research and testing

-User testing gives insight into how customers are using the product and what kind of issues they're having.
-Conducting user research provides an in-depth look into users' behavior and feelings about the product.
+User testing gives insight into how customers use the product and what issues they're having.
+User research provides an in-depth look into users' behavior and feelings about the product.
 Product teams can use the qualitative and quantitative information to make significant improvements.

 Implement in-app messaging to target users